-The applicant proposes to construct a new boat dock consisting of a 28 by 4 foot pier, 10 by 14 foot platform, 3 by 21 foot gangway, and 27 foot long float 4 feet wide at the channelward end with a 10 by 9 foot lobe at the base of the gangway.
-The pier and platform are proposed to be supported by three 14 inch square T-piles.
-The 10 by 14 foot platform is proposed to be used for staging area for boat passengers, especially small children, to prepare for boating excursions (i.e. put on life jackets, etc.), folding of sails and as a location for placement of fiberglass storage boxes to be used for storage of boating items such as anchors, fenders, and dock lines.
+The applicant proposes to construct a new boat dock consisting of a 44 by 31 foot U-shaped float with an attached 9 foot wide lobe at the base of the gangway, 3 by 22 foot gangway, and a 10 by 14 foot platform.
+The float will be supported by three 12 inch diameter piles.
+The platform is proposed to be used as a staging area for boating activities, folding of sails, and other maintenance related to the boats.
 In addition, because the platform is above the tide, it is a safe place to locate the weather tight electrical services necessary for the boat.
 Also, backflow devices are proposed to be mounted on the platform.
+The 10 by 14 foot platform will be supported by one 14 inch diameter "T" pile.
+Also proposed is an 8 foot long deck cantilevered 5 feet beyond the bulkhead.